Matrix room: #epicyon:matrix.freedombone.net

 On a Debian based system:

-sudo apt install -y tor python3-socks imagemagick python3-setuptools python3-crypto python3-pycryptodome python3-dateutil python3-idna python3-requests python3-flake8 python3-django-timezone-field python3-pyqrcode python3-png python3-bandit libimage-exiftool-perl certbot nginx wget
+sudo apt install -y tor python3-socks imagemagick python3-setuptools python3-cryptography python3-dateutil python3-idna python3-requests python3-flake8 python3-django-timezone-field python3-pyqrcode python3-png python3-bandit libimage-exiftool-perl certbot nginx wget

 The following instructions install Epicyon to the /opt directory.
 It's not essential that it be installed there, and it could be in any other preferred directory.